Eamonn & Mary's Story

 Over the last 22 years, Eamonn and Mary Gleeson have lovingly restored and made huge changes to their nineteenth century home, now a renowned family business overlooking the bustling Market Square in the centre of picturesque Roscommon Town.

-They set about establishing the first stand-alone coffee shop in the town and on the 23rd of July 1991 Gleeson’ s opened its doors.
+They set about establishing the first stand-alone coffee shop in the town and on the 23rd of July 1991 Gleeson’ s Town House opened its doors.
 With just five guest bedrooms and a coffee shop, Eamonn and Mary moved in with their three young children, Eamonn, Fergal and Cait.

 The story had begun.
 Superbly located and with an immediate emphasis on home cooking, Gleeson’s was a success from the start and expansion was inevitable.
 1997 marked a major new phase, with the restaurant and a further 14 rooms being added on.